CtrlK

 Actionability

-Provides concrete CLI commands, a clear stage routing table mapping stages to specific skill invocations, explicit context collection fields, and precise output file naming conventions.
+Provides concrete CLI invocations, a clear stage routing table mapping stages to specific skill commands, explicit context collection fields with examples, and a precise output naming convention.
 The checkpoint and anti-patterns sections give specific, actionable constraints.

 3 / 3